Download Zipped Introduced WP 6.1 HB0368.ZIP 29,658 Bytes

 4 (u) conducting private investigation services regulated by this chapter on a revoked or

-5 suspended license [or registration];
+5 suspended license [

 6 (v) accepting employment, contracting, or in any way engaging in employment that has